 You will have some more cleaning up to do because all the stitches are cut.

 The key to removing these stitches is figuring out the correct direction you will start unpicking.
-You will want to start unpicking on the side where you stopped stitching/sewing.
+You want to start unpicking on the side where you stopped stitching/sewing.
 I can tell this is where I ended my stitches because the tail threads are pulled to the back/wrong side of my garment.
 The tail threads on the right side are still on top of the sleeve, thus this is where I started sewing and NOT where I want to start unpicking.

 Cut a stitch and pull those tail threads to the front.
-Once the tail threads are on the right side of the fabric, you then carefully release a few stitches, don’t cut any of them.
+Once the tail threads are on the right side of the fabric, you then carefully release a few stitches.
+Don’t cut any of them.
 Turn your fabric over to the wrong side and you will see the looper thread will be the only one on this side.
 Grasp this tail and give a gentle tug/pull.

-Always first make a cut in the threads at the start and the end, like a mark.
+Always make a cut in the threads at the start and the end, like a mark.
 You don’t want to unpick too much, do you?

-If a cut in the fabric does happen and it is not in an area that is visible, immediately use fusible lightweight interfacing on the wrong side of the fabric with the cut closed as closely as possible.
+- If a cut in the fabric does happen and it is not in an area that is visible, immediately use fusible lightweight interfacing on the wrong side of the fabric with the cut closed as closely as possible.
 Waiting to do this step can cause the edges of the cut to fray and the cut will always be visible.
 The cut will weaken the fabric no matter what, but in most cases, the fusible interfacing can mend the cut if it is inside the item you are sewing.

 With these techniques and tips, you can take a step towards zen seam ripping, if that exists :-)